-The Lahtojoki diamond deposit was acquired from A & G Mining Oy ("AGM"), a private Finnish company.
-The deposit is situated in the Kuopio-Kaavi region in Finland.
-The location is highly favourable for development with excellent infrastructure, including good roads, power distribution and local technical and logistic availability.
+The Lahtojoki diamond deposit is situated in the Kuopio-Kaavi region in Finland.
+The location is highly favourable for development with excellent infrastructure, including good roads and power distribution and local technical and logistic availability.
+The Company has been granted a mining concession over the deposit.